 "From our early experience in the trenches, we saw the potential of bug bounty and formed a dedicated practice focused on this space," said Adam Ruddermann, director of bug bounty services at NCC Group.
 Initially, the firm offered bug bounty services on an ad hoc basis "to clients who discovered that a bug bounty process actually created a large volume of work for their internal teams that they were unable to deal with."

-NCC's bug bounty services offering has grown into a full practice that allows clients "to utilize professional, skilled security consultants to undertake triage services in an efficient way, reducing the burden on internal teams" while providing information to the research community, he said.
+NCC's bug bounty service offerings have grown into a full practice that allows clients "to utilize professional, skilled security consultants to undertake triage services in an efficient way, reducing the burden on internal teams" while providing information to the research community, he said.

 The firm's Bug Bounty Services Practice offers consulting to build and improve the scope of existing programs, internal processes and researcher outreach initiatives, Ruddermann said.
 On the technical side, NCC Group offers multiple levels of report triage ranging from basic filtering review to source-code-enabled triage and remediation services.